dell-asm/dell-dell_powerconnect/docs/configuration_apply.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-   The following file capture the details for the sample init.pp and supported files:
+   The following file contains the details for the sample init.pp and supported files:

     - configuration_apply.pp